Fast Rate Information-theoretic Bounds on Generalization Errors: Novel Fast Rate Results

 \end{theorem}

 \begin{example} Concretely, let us again examine the Gaussian mean estimation problem.
-To verify the ($\eta,c$)-central condition w.r.t. the loss function, we can calculate the CGF under the distribution $P_W \otimes \mu$ as:
+To verify the ($\eta,c$)-central condition w.r.t. the loss function, we can calculate the CGF under the distribution $P_W \otimes \mu$ with the $(\eta, c)$-central condition as: